How to Create LOD (Level of Detail) for Your Splat

 Example: LOD Range 0 determines the distance where the switch from Level 0 → Level 1 happens.

-In short: Splat Target overrides the natural distribution of splats across levels and enforces a uniform maximum across all LOD levels, which may reduce detail or cause visual inconsistencies if misused.
+In short: Splat Target overrides the natural distribution of splats across levels and enforces a uniform target across all LOD levels, which may reduce detail or cause visual inconsistencies if misused.

 Example Settings for your Presets